armory/docs/content/en/armory-enterprise/armory-admin/clouddriver-sql-configure.md

 ## Advantages of using an RDMS with Clouddriver

-Since Armory Enteprise version 2.5.x (Spinnaker 1.14.x), Clouddriver can store its data (task, infrastructure, etc) in a MySQL-compatible database.
+Since Armory Enterprise version 2.5.x (Spinnaker 1.14.x), Clouddriver can store its data (task, infrastructure, etc) in a MySQL-compatible database.
 Similar to Orca, the main advantage of doing this is to improve performance and remove Redis as a single point of failure.

 {{< include "db-compat.md" >}}